 In winter 2013 Josh’s production of David Mamet’s Glengarry Glen Ross won him the honor of Best Director at the 2014 QUONTA festival as well as winning Best Production.
 In summer of 2017, Josh adapted, directed and played the titular character in Macbeth at The On The Edge Fringe Festival.
 Winner of two Best in Fringe Awards; Jurors’ Choice and Audience Choice.

 In film and television Josh has appeared in numerous projects including; Harold and Lorna, A Dark Truth, Mums the Word, Joseph and Mary, Country Crush and the Netflix original The New Romantic as well as the television series Dark Rising: Warrior of the Worlds.
-The USA/NBC series Eyewitness, Letter Kenny, Cardinal, What Would Sal Do? on HBO Canada, Hard Rock Medical and the true crime Series Bad Blood on Netflix, When Hope Calls and New Eden.
+The USA/NBC series Eyewitness, Letter Kenny, Cardinal, What Would Sal Do? on HBO Canada, Hard Rock Medical, the true crime Series Bad Blood on Netflix, When Hope Calls and New Eden.
 Josh will also appear in the upcoming films All My Puny Sorrows, Kicking Blood and Astonishing Tales of Terror.
 Joshua also works as a northern OSLO ACTRA representative.

 Josh also engages the arts as a visual and multi-artist working with groups such as Aanmitaagzi, Future in Safe Hands Collective and on the contemporary art festival Ice Follies.
 Josh’s media arts installation practice focuses on dystopian futures that are not far from our reality.
 “People need dramatic examples to shake them out of apathy and I can’t do that without making art.”
 His work engages in the macabre and often dark truths about the places that people do not want to acknowledge.